Engehurst: Engehurst

-The site is located in the Rushcutters Bay Valley, bounded by the Old and New South Head Roads, Point Piper Road and Boundary Road, and characterised in the mid-nineteenth century by architect-designed "mansion villas" situated in cultivated grounds for the 'Paddington Gentry.'
+The site is located in the Rushcutters Bay Valley, bounded by the Old South Head, New South Head, Point Piper and Boundary Roads, and characterised in the mid-nineteenth century by architect-designed "mansion villas" situated in cultivated grounds for the 'Paddington Gentry.'
 The site of Engehurst was part of the original seven acre grant to Frederick Augustus Hely and Francis Nicholas Rossi.
 Engehurst was designed by architect John Verge and built for Frederick Augustus Hely, Principal Superintendent of Convicts, in 1834–1835, located on the original 7 acre grant to Hely and Francis Nicholas Rossi.
 The house was built using convict labour.

 Hely was Principal Superintendent of Convicts from 1823 until his death in 1836.
 After receiving a Crown grant of 1 acre, 2 roods and 2 perches, he purchased 6 acres and 2 roods from Captain Nicholas Rossi, Superintendent of Police, in September 1833 with frontage to new road in the Valley of Rushcutter (subsequently Glenmore Road).
 Wyoming at Gosford was also designed by Verge for Hely, though it was not built until after Hely's death.

 The kitchen and servant's wings, built roughly to an H-shaped plan, were under construction in 1834 and were occupied by Hely in 1835.
 The original wings of servant's offices.
 Kitchen and stables were connected to each other by a trellis screen and to the main house by a tunnel.
 Plans were made for screen and to the main house by a tunnel.
 Plans were made for a two storeyed house facing the service wings across a two storeyed house facing the service wings across a courtyard.
 By June 1836, it appears Hely had doubts about so grand a scheme, for Verge then designed a decorative pavilion with a pediment and balustrade roof line to site forward of the wings.
 Hely died in September 1836 and it is uncertain if Engehurst was ever completed to Verge's plans.